Skip to main content

 BMR vs TDEE for weight loss?

 BMR is the minimum your body needs at rest; TDEE is your total burn including activity.
 For weight loss, create a deficit below TDEE (e.g. 500 kcal/day for ~1 lb/week), not below BMR.
 Eating below BMR long-term can harm metabolism and energy.
-This TDEE calculator shows both and a "Cutting" goal that subtracts 500 kcal from TDEE.
+You will see both figures together, plus a "Cutting" preset that subtracts 500 kcal from TDEE.

 Fitness Reference Note